 The song features New Zealand singer-songwriter Kimbra, who won her country's Critics' Choice awards in 2011; the award is intended to recognize and nurture up-coming talent.
 Gotye didn't begin writing this song as a duet, but after he finished the first verse, he realized he had nowhere to go with the character he was writing about, and needed to introduce another voice.

 The song samples the guitar break from Brazilian musician Luiz Bonfá's track "Seville."
 The classical guitarist died in 2001 but was generously given a co-writing credit by Gotye.
-According to Australia's Courier Mail, Bonfá also inspired the song's first few lyrics and Gotye iinked an early deal awarding 45 percent of the song's royalties to the Brazilian's estate.
+According to Australia's Courier Mail, Bonfá also inspired the song's first few lyrics; Gotye inked an early deal awarding 45% of the song's royalties to the Brazilian's estate.

 Gotye made his US television debut on Jimmy Kimmel Live on February 1, 2012 when he performed this song.